Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

     and northing.

 2. Euclidean distances to reference points in the study area.
-For example, distance to the center and edges of the study area, etc.
+For example, distance to the center and edges of the study area, etc [@Behrens2018EJSS].

 3. Euclidean distances to sampling locations, i.e., distances from observation locations.
 Here one buffer distance map can be generated